Inwerpsel/use-theme-editor/README.md

 - Use more of available screen space in "responsive" view
 - Use `ResponsiveFrame` to render multiple themes / screen sizes at the same time
 - Write tests
+- Expand the color usages quick menu to allow picking all kinds of values.
+Maybe a textual widget ordered by how frequently used?
+- Combine all media query versions of the same property into a single control.
+This can update the iframe to match the media query, so that you always can see your changes applied.